5 Stages of A Book Hangover

 Ever read a book so good you find yourself thinking about it days – no weeks – after?
 Same!
 It’s been 45 days since I finished Legendborn.
 That’s almost 64800 minutes, but who’s really counting?
 The only thing worse than finishing a good read is dealing with the devasting book hangover that follows its wake.
-Are we really going to act like we’re not invested in the story?
-How will we move on when we still have questions?
-If you’re anything like me, you’re probably going through what I like to call 5 stages of grief during a book hangover.
+How do we move on when we still have questions?
+If you’re anything like me, it’s time to buckle up for these 5 stages of a book hangover.

-It isn’t over until the fat lady sings or in this case, the last line is read.
 During grief, denial is traditionally described as a refusal to come to terms with the reality of the situation.
 I don’t know about you but this sounds like a pretty bang-on description of what I feel when I finish a good book.
-My thoughts range jump from “Is that it?” to “No, that can’t be over?”
+Having thoughts that range from “Is that it?” to “No, it can’t be over?”
 Refusing to accept your good read has come to an end is a clear sign of denial

-So this book is getting a sequel right?
-What if it releases this year?
-Better yet, what if it gets picked up as a Netflix series?
-This is the stage of grief where you try to find a way to get more of what you’re craving.
-If there’s a petition to sign or an email to be written to get a publisher or studio to fast track your beloved series, you’re going to do it.
+This is the stage where you try to find a way to get more of what you’re craving.
+If there’s a petition to sign or an email to be written to get your beloved series fast-tracked, you’re going to do it.

 That’s right.
-You’ve fought a good fight and now it’s time to finish the race.
-You can’t change the fact that this book has ended.
+You’ve fought a good fight but you can’t change the fact that the book has ended.
 You can’t change that you will have to wait to see what happens next.
 And in some cases, you can’t change that the fact you will never get another chapter.
 This is where you fully accept that the experience has ended and chances are you’ll move on to another captivating story and start this process all over again.

 Are you having a book hangover?